Best MSP Quoting Software in 2026: A Buyer Guide

 Best for: MSPs who want to keep everything in one tool

-ConnectWise Sell (formerly Quosal)
+ConnectWise CPQ (formerly ConnectWise Sell, originally Quosal)

 Category 3: AI-Powered Scoping + Quoting (The New Wave)